-Apartment blocks constructed from reinforced concrete were erected to accommodate workers and their families who relocated to Hashima Island to work in the coal mine.
-As the population increased so did the structures and it wasn’t long before the island had its own school, hospital and marketplace.
+Reinforced concrete apartment buildings were erected to accommodate workers and their families who relocated to Hashima Island to work in the coal mine.
+As the population increased, so did the number of structures, and it wasn’t long before the island had a school, hospital, and marketplace.

-During its peak, the island was home to just over 5,000 residents which made the 16 hectare island the most densely populated place on earth.
-The many buildings take up the vast majority of the landmass and this makes the island look like an actual battleship.
+During its peak, the island was home to just over 5,000 residents who made the 16-hectare piece of land the most densely populated place on earth.
+The many buildings took up the majority of the landmass, and this makes the island look like an actual battleship.
 Hence the nickname of Hashima Island..
 Gunkanjima – ‘Battleship Island’.

 In the years leading up to WWII, thousands of Koreans and Chinese from Japan’s colonies were sent to Hashima Island to work as slaves in dire conditions.
 It’s estimated that hundreds died in the mines.
 Interestingly, the nuclear blast in Nagasaki blew out all the windows on the island.

-The Japanese Government allowed people to visit the island for the first time in decades only as recently as 2008.
-A new dock and bridge had to be constructed in order to safely allow people to visit the island and not only has Hashima been declared a UNESCO World Heritage Site but it has also become one of Nagasaki’s top tourist destinations.
+The Japanese government allowed people to visit the island for the first time in decades only as recently as 2008.
+A new dock and bridge had to be constructed to safely allow people to visit the island and not only has Hashima been declared a UNESCO World Heritage Site, but also one of Nagasaki’s top tourist destinations.

-When visiting, tourists will only be allowed to explore Hashima Island along a walkway which leads past the best sites.
-Straying off the path or leaving the tour group to explore on your own is not allowed.
+When visiting, tourists will only be allowed to explore Hashima Island along a walkway that leads past the best sites.
+Straying off the path or leaving the tour group to explore on your own is not permitted.
 Furthermore, visitors are strictly forbidden from entering any buildings since they are severely neglected and are at risk of collapse.

 How to get there

-Getting to Hashima Island is no easy task.
-It requires traveling by boat for one hour in fairly rough seas so if you are prone to seasickness you may want to reconsider.
+Getting to Hashima Island is not easy.
+It requires traveling by boat for one hour in rough seas, so if you are prone to seasickness, you may want to reconsider.
 Also, solo travel is strictly forbidden by Japanese authorities for safety reasons unless you are a journalist or work for a media agency.
 The rest of us will have to go through a registered tour operator.
-We will list some of them below but we will first cover the restrictions and the conditions under which a trip to Hashima may get canceled.
+We will list some of them below, but we will first cover the restrictions and the conditions under which a trip to Hashima may get canceled.

-Trips may be canceled on account of bad weather: As mentioned, the waters are rough on good days so imagine the sea conditions on rainy and windy days.
-It’s not uncommon for trips to be canceled on account of bad weather or poor visibility.
+Trips may be canceled on account of bad weather: As mentioned, the waters are rough on good days, so imagine the conditions on stormy days.
+It’s not uncommon for cancellations on account of bad weather or poor visibility.

-Furthermore, it is estimated that there are on average only 100 days of the year that a tour to the island will push through.
-So if your stay in Nagasaki City is short and the island is on your travel itinerary you could be disappointed.
+Furthermore, it is estimated that there are, on average, only 100 days of the year that a tour to the island will push through.
+So if your stay in Nagasaki City is short and the island is on your travel itinerary, the chances are that you will be disappointed.

 Your physical condition: Your physical health may be a deciding factor on whether or not you can join a tour.
-Unfortunately, those with chronic illnesses and certain physical disabilities might not be able to partake in the tour for safety reasons.
-Newborn babies and pets are strictly forbidden while pregnant women are strongly advised not to join.
+Unfortunately, those with chronic illnesses and specific physical disabilities might not be able to partake in the tour for safety reasons.
+Newborn babies and pets are strictly forbidden, while pregnant women are strongly advised not to join.